 Novice guitar players can strum the strings only once for each chord.
 This makes the song easy enough to master.
 The important thing to learn is the correct timing of the strumming.
 It should correspond to the beat of the song.
 The second strumming pattern that novice guitarists can try is a two-strum pattern for each chord.
 It is also important to employ a bit of palm muting technique in between strums.
 There are other strumming techniques you can employ.
 For now, I suggest you work with these two easy ones first.

 Not only is this song perfect for learning how to strum.
 It is also a good tool for learning fingerstyle.
 Do have patience when learning this trick.
-You’d be thankful if you can master this important guitar playing technique.
+You’d be thankful if you could master this important guitar playing technique.

 Guitar Chords: G, Cadd9, Dsus4